-In the event of discovering any fact that may affect ensuring the appropriateness of financial statements of the audited company, the auditor is obligated to notify company auditors thereof so as to encourage the audited company to implement voluntary corrective action (see Article 193-3 of the Financial Instruments and Exchange Act).
+In the event of discovering any fact that may affect ensuring the appropriateness of financial statements (a fact such as a violation of laws and regulations) of the audited company, the auditor is obligated to notify company auditors thereof so as to encourage the audited company to implement voluntary corrective action (see Article 193-3 of the Financial Instruments and Exchange Act).
 In light of the importance of such notice for ensuring the appropriateness of financial statements, the CPAAOB inspects the status of how the audit firm responded to the detection of fraud or non-compliance.